PEtab Tutorial

 5. YAML file

-To group the previously mentioned PEtab files, a YAML file can be used, defining which files constitute a PEtab problem.
-While being optional, this makes it easier to import a PEtab problem into tools, and allows reusing files for different PEtab problems.
+To group the previously mentioned PEtab files, a YAML file must be used, defining which files constitute a PEtab problem.
+This makes it easier to import a PEtab problem into tools, and allows reusing files for different PEtab problems.
 This file has the following format (Boehm_JProteomeRes2014.yaml):

 format_version: 1